The right to vote

 Icelandic nationals who have been domiciled abroad for more than 8 years (as of 1 December of the year before the election) must apply to the National Register of Iceland to be entered on the electoral roll.
 An application must meet the following requirements:

 - The applicant must have Icelandic citizenship.

 - The applicant must be 18 years of age or older on election day.

-- The applicant must have been domiciled in Iceland at some point in his/her life.
+- The applicant must have been domiciled in Iceland at some point in their life.

 - A satisfactory application must be received by Registers Iceland before 1 December immediately preceding the election.